TheOld/vscode-fluent-ui/README.md

 ---

-# To complete the look and slay!
+# To complete the look

 Product icon themes: